-- Line velocity unknown: observer will select the brightest part of the spectrum \rightarrow bias - \bullet Line width unknown: observer may limit the width to brightest part of the spectrum \rightarrow another bias - If position is unknown, it is determined from the integrated area map (or visibilities) made from the tailored line window specified by the astronomer.
-This gives a biased total flux !. - These biases are all positive (noise is added to signal). - Any speculated extension will increase the total flux, by enlarging the selected image region (same effect as the tailored line window). - Net result 1 to 2 σ positive bias on integrated line flux. - Things get really messy if a continuum is superposed to the weak line...
+- Line velocity unknown: observer will select the brightest part of the spectrum -> bias - Line width unknown: observer may limit the width to brightest part of the spectrum -> another bias - If position is unknown, it is determined from the integrated area map (or visibilities) made from the tailored line window specified by the astronomer.
+This gives a biased total flux !. - All these biases are positive (noise is added to signal). - Any speculated extension will increase the total flux, by enlarging the selected image region (same effect as the tailored line window). - Net result 1 to 2 σ positive bias on integrated line flux. - Things get really messy if a continuum is superposed to the weak line...